Interrobang01/iblib/README.md

 OUTPUTS:
 - string, the table you want to dump but now easily printable

+### nodal_analysis
+Solves for the voltages of an electrical circuit.

+INPUTS:
+- table, a table of the circuit with a very specific format and structure that I won't get into here
+- table, the linear_algebra.lua library

+OUTPUTS:
+- table of numbers, the resulting voltages

 ### tripoint_box
 Given three points, returns a table with the table.position, table.size, and table.rotation values needed to make a box with two corners at the first two points and extending to the third.